-Consolidated current liabilities were higher by ₱1.1 billion to ₱9.1 billion as of June 30, 2024 from ₱7.88 billion as of December 31, 2023 mainly because of the availment of \$19 million short-term loan from a local bank, recognition of financial liability from the acquisition of AAMRC, and higher purchase of local and imported goods and services near end of the period.
-Income tax payable also increased due to second quarter income tax due.
+Consolidated current liabilities were higher by ₱1.25 billion to ₱9.1 billion as of March 31, 2024 from ₱7.88 billion as of December 31, 2023 mainly because of the availment of \$19 million short-term loan from a local bank, recognition of financial liability from the acquisition of AAMRC, and higher purchase of local and imported goods and services near end of the period.
+Income tax payable also increased due to first quarter income tax due.
+Annual income tax due was paid last April 2024, while the first quarter income tax will be due on May 30, 2024.